 ntrl_mutation_model 1 # = SSM

 Lastly, we will have to think about output.
 We could, as in the previous chapter, save output such as the size of the population.
-But since our population will start at its carrying capacity and is not undergoing any selection, migration or extinction, demographic parameters are not expected to change.
+But since our population will start at its carrying capacity and is not undergoing any selection, migration or extinction, demographic parameters are not going to be very interesting.
+(Question: Based on the default options we are using for breeding in our current scenario, how do you expect the demography to behave in our simulation?)
 Instead we could have a look at section 9.5 ‘Summary statistics’ of the manual to see statistics potentially more interesting for our current simulation.
-Because we are currently interested in the accumulation of new alleles over time, we will pick three statistics commonly used to reflect allelic diversity: the number of alleles, present, observed heterozygosity (HO) and expected heterozygosity (HS).
+Because we are currently interested in the accumulation of new alleles over time, we will pick three statistics commonly used to reflect allelic diversity: the number of alleles present, observed heterozygosity (HO) and expected heterozygosity (HS).
+Question: Often studies report allelic richness instead of the absolute number of alleles. qN can report the allelic richness, but why does this make little sense to call this in our current scenario?

 stat { n.adlt.nbAll n.adlt.ho n.adlt.hs }